Fummex1987/alx-zero_day/README.md

-My first readme
+My first readme.
-Git command line is used through out this project, you can try that.
+Git command line is used through out this project.